 You can apply by downloading the application form which can be found HERE.
 Responses should be typewritten on the form and one passport photo attached.
-Completed application forms should be sent to Admissions, Registry, Dublin City University, Dublin 9.
-Closing date for receipt of completed application forms is Friday 1st June 2018.
+Completed application forms should be sent to Admissions, Registry, Henry Grattan Building, Dublin City University, Dublin 9.
+Closing date for receipt of completed application forms is Friday 31st May 2019.

 An Automated Telephone system is available 24 X 7 on the following number 01-253-0219.
 This number is for Student Fee payments only and you or a third party are required to have your student ID number, date of birth and a card on which the payment is to be made.